middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - Assumed role credentials moved from the context root to `context.middyContext.sts` **Breaking Change**
 - added `contextKey` option, defaults to `"sts"`
 - `RoleSessionName` is now `@middy-sts-{randomUUID}` to prevent collisions **Breaking Change**
+- With `awsClientAssumeRole` the client is now rebuilt when `sts` refetches the credentials, instead of keeping the first invocation's, by then expired, session for the life of the container
 - Cached credentials now expire 60 seconds before the `Expiration` returned by AssumeRole, even with the default `cacheExpiry: -1`.
 Previously they were cached forever and served after they had expired
 - An `Expiration` returned as a string by a custom `AwsClient` now expires the cache; previously it was read as `NaN` and the credentials were cached forever
 - A failed client init is no longer memoized for the life of the container: the next invocation retries.
+- TypeScript: `STSOptions` now declares `awsClientAssumeRole`, which the option schema already accepted in 7.x, and the new `contextKey`

 ### [validator](/docs/middlewares/validator)